HaHa421/sqlx-rqlite/crates/rqlite-rs/README.md

+# rqlite-ha421
+a temporary fork of rqlite-rs
 # rqlite-rs
-a temporary for of rqlite-rs
 An asynchronous rqlite client for rust